 Since time immemorial we use incense in religious rituals.
 Recently we had an adventurous experience with incense on our Indian spiritual tour and we would like to share it with you.
 Many people burn incense during daily meditation and relaxation as well as for many other purposes.
 There is a huge demand for incense all over the world.
 Unfortunately large industrial producers are not careful enough about all aspects of their product.
 Read on to find out the significant difference between natural and synthetic Indian incense.
 Sintetic incense can even affect your health.

 Life is a journey that often takes you away from your planned route.
 We were visiting some Hindu temples in South India when we had a nice surprise.
-While touring among amazingly beautiful Indian sacred sites, we just happened to meet a nice family making Indian incense or agarbattis.
+While touring among amazingly beautiful Indian sacred sites, we just met a nice family making Indian incense or agarbattis.
 It was amazing!
 Can you believe that they were rolling them one by one?
 A skilled agarbatti maker can actually produce about 5000-6000 incense sticks a day!

 Nowadays, for the purpose of lost cost mass production of incense, manufacturers are using industrial fragrances composed of synthetic ingredients.
-So watch out what you buy the next time you shop for incense!.
+So watch out what you buy the next time you shop for incense!
 One thing is for sure: all of the black varieties of agarbatti are 100% synthetic!

 Many studies entertain with the health risks of burning agarbatti.
 Recent findings indicate that synthetic incense can be more dangerous to your health than cigarette smoke!
 But even when burning high-quality hand rolled natural varieties of agarbattis, it is recommended to keep a window open, and not to burn too much of it.

 In fact burning half of a stick at one time might be enough.
 Probably after watching this video you might thinking about making your own “Indian agarbattis”.
 Not a bad idea!
 Going chemical-free and all natural is better for your health and certainly more pleasing to the deities on your altar.